poult-lab/daily-word/english_words_ learning.md

 08.mess up/screw up [ˈskruː ʌp]

-[vp] You can't open the window because it screws up the air conditioning...
+[vp] You can't open the window because it screws up the air conditioning.../

+ U.S. President Joe Biden on Thursday said he hoped President-elect Donald Trump would rethink his plan to impose [tariffs](https://www.reuters.com/world/us/trump-promises-25-tariff-products-mexico-canada-2024-11-25/) on Mexico and Canada, saying it could "screw up" relationships with close allies.

 "To **screw** something **up**, or to **screw up**, means to cause something to fail or be spoiled."